What Is the Difference Between IBS and IBD?

 IBD vs. IBS: the major differences

 Perhaps the biggest difference between IBD and IBS is that IBD is classified as a medical condition, while IBS is not.
 Part of the reason for this is that IBS symptoms often aren’t detectable through imaging tests like IBD symptoms are.
-Also, many practitioners disagree about the symptomatic criteria of IBS, which makes it difficult to establish a diagnostic criteria.
+Additionally, the disagreement among practitioners regarding the symptomatic criteria of IBS complicates the establishment of diagnostic criteria.

 Unlike IBD, IBS isn’t known to cause permanent damage to the digestive tract.
 However, that doesn’t mean IBS isn’t a bona fide condition.
 People who struggle with IBS deal with real pain and real symptoms.

-Because the conditions are different, so are the treatments.
+Because the conditions are different, the treatments are also different.
 If you have either condition, treatment can vary depending on the severity.
 Dr. Shine may discuss your family, personal, and medical history.
 She may also order testing.
 Depending on your case, treatment may involve medication or even surgery.
 No matter what you’re going through, Dr. Shine will work to get to the root of your problem and put you on the path to health.

 If you think you may be struggling with IBS or IBD, Dr. Shine can help.
 To learn more, book an appointment online or over the phone with Shine Health and Wellness today.